Hammer Toe vs Bunion: What Is It and How To Treat

 • A sore, persistently tender bump on one or both feet

-• Corns and calluses between the toes
+• Feet corns and calluses between the toes

 • Limited movement or inability to move the big toe